Technical skills training and e-learning prepared by RES Enviro offered on 3 levels of difficulty with:

-Technical skills training and e-learning prepared by RES Enviro offered on 3 levels of difficulty with Initial learning (i) aimed at personnel with some natural science background skills.
-Advanced learning (A) and Specialised learning (S)levels of training are prepared for an audience with substantial science skills and knowledge, using techniques and research skills suitable for post-graduate studies in natural science disciplines.
+Specialised learning (S)levels of training are prepared for an audience with substantial science skills and knowledge, using techniques and research skills suitable for post-graduate studies in natural science disciplines.

 Initial learning presents the minimum knowledge for new technical personnel that attend Wastewater Treatment Processes and Technology.

-Topics available as introduction to:
+Topics available as initial learning:

 WWT Overview